 6. Tesco Clubcard

-Multinational grocery and general merchandise retailer Tesco has over 6800 shops worldwide, and keeping up such a global presence definitely requires a loyalty program of some sort.
+Multinational grocery and general merchandise retailer Tesco has over 6800 shops worldwide.
+Keeping up such a global presence definitely requires a loyalty program.
 The Tesco Clubcard operates in several countries all over Europe.

-What makes Clubcard noteworthy is that customers don’t need to worry about the points economy: after each purchase, the points accumulate in their account.
-At least four times a year, members receive an account statement and vouchers based on the number of points they have earned.
+What makes this type of grocery discount card noteworthy is that customers don’t need to worry about the points.
+Why?
+Because after each purchase, the points accumulate in their account.
+At least four times a year, members receive vouchers based on the number of points they have earned.

 Final Words Before Starting the Preparation

-If you’re planning to launch a loyalty program to keep your hard-earned customers after the crisis is over, there’s one thing to keep in mind: no two programs are alike.
-The end result should not only reflect your distinct brand values, but also have rewards that cater to the needs and wants of your unique audience.
+Planning to launch a grocery or food and beverage loyalty program to keep your hard-earned customers after the crisis?
+There’s one thing to keep in mind: no two programs are alike.
+The end result should not only reflect your brand values, but also cater to the needs and wants of your unique audience.

 So don’t rush the planning phase, and always look for the best solutions.
 You can find out more about loyalty program planning and implementation in our definitive guide.